 Finding a great domain name can take a while, but it’s worth it.
 I suggest you pick something brandable and easy to remember.
 Let’s say you are planning to start a fashion blog. www.fashionblog2013.org or www.all-about-latest-fashion-trends.com is not a great idea.
 But why?

 People simply cannot remember long domains and when they want to return to your blog they are likely to forget your domain name.
 It’s much better to choose something memorable, such as www.fashionologie.com, www.vivalafashion.com or something similar.
 As an alternative, you can just use your name, for example: www.MikeWallagher.com

 - Easy to remember

-WHERE CAN I GET A DOMAIN NAME AND HOSTING?
+WHERE CAN I GET A DOMAIN NAME AND BLOG HOSTING?

 I usually suggest people to get a domain and hosting from the same place, in that way you’ll save some money and time.
 In the past few years while I have been creating and managing blogs, I have discovered that there are very few reliable hosting companies.

 To be more clear, I’ve used several hosting companies in the past.
 Just to mention some of them: Bluehost, Fatcow, Hostgator, Dreamhost.
 BUT… I wasn’t really satisfied with them.
 Their customer support wasn’t really professional and it took a lot of time to get in touch.
 Quite often my blog’s speed (page loading time) was ridiculously slow.
 The reason was quite simple (they aren’t that bad, actually): THEY WERE OVERSELLING their services.
 They focused on getting more and more new clients rather than improving their services, support and valuing their current customers.